Entry requirements

 In this segment, you will be assessed on your expressions, commitment, embodied presence and ability to respond to this brief.
 Your solo may be performed in silence or to music, with or without specific costume choices.
 Choose your music or soundscape carefully to support your choreography.

-You will also attend a dance class that will need you to demonstrate the following:
+You will also attend a dance and improvisation class that will need you to demonstrate the following:

 - A combination of going to the floor and recovering up in various forms.